mor10/prototype/DOCUMENTATION.md

 To initiate a course repository, send an email to `ldc-prod-assets@linkedin.com`.
 Include the following information:

 ---

-** Course Name:**
+**Course Name:**
-** Course ID:**
+**Course ID:**
-** Repo Name: **
-*Note:* The repo names should have an identifier, a short name (i.e. bootstrap4), a short identifier (i.e. esst for Essential Training) and the course id at the end.
-So a course for Bootstrap Essential Training with a course id of 123456 would have a name `bootstrap4-esst-123456`
+**Repo Name:**
 **Github Account Name:**
 **Producer GitHub Account Name:**

 ---

+*Note:* The repo names should have an identifier, a short name (i.e. bootstrap4), a short identifier (i.e. esst for Essential Training) and the course id at the end.
+So a course for Bootstrap Essential Training with a course id of 123456 would have a name `bootstrap4-esst-123456`

 Once the request is processed, you'll receive an invitation from the LinkedIn Learning organization.
 This repository will be an empty shell with only a basic README file.

 1. Fork the repository you were invited to
 1. Clone the forked repository to your hard drive
 1. Go to [this repository](https://github.com/planetoftheweb/prototype) to download the repository template
-1. Copy the files from the `prototype-master` folder into the cloned repository *Note:* You don't need to copy all of the files from the `prototype` repository, however you MUST copy at least these files:
+1. Copy the files from the `prototype-master` folder into the cloned repository.
+You don't need to copy all of the files from the `prototype` repository, however you MUST copy at least these files:
-  1. LICENSE
+  - LICENSE
-  1. NOTICE
+  - NOTICE

+*Notes:*
-There are other template files that might be useful, so feel free to copy them if you need them for your project.
+- There are other template files that might be useful, so feel free to copy them if you need them for your project.
-*Note:* Copying files from the desktop will not copy invisible files like the `.gitignore` file, so you may need to create those yourself or copy them manually.
+- Copying files from the desktop will not copy invisible files like the `.gitignore` file, so you may need to create those yourself or copy them manually.

 # Production flow